Application Process

 Letters of Recommendation

-• A healthcare source who is familiar with the applicant’s work in healthcare/with patients (preferably an osteopathic physician)
+1. A healthcare source who is familiar with the applicant’s work in healthcare/with patients (preferably an osteopathic physician)

-• A science faculty member who is familiar with the applicant’s academic work
+2. An academic source who is familiar with the applicant’s academic work

 Note: Letters must be signed and on letterhead and dated within two (2) years prior to application submission.
 Letters from family members are not accepted.

-Applicants who anticipate applying for military scholarships should obtain additional copies of the letters of recommendation written on their behalf–sealed in an envelope to ensure confidentiality–to submit with such scholarship applications.
+Applicants who anticipate applying for military scholarships should obtain additional copies of the letters of recommendation written on their behalf, sealed in an envelope to ensure confidentiality, to submit with such scholarship applications.
 Military scholarship committees require original letters and letters submitted to Noorda-COM will not meet this requirement.

 Minimum Technical Standards